-Make sure to have at least two bottles on hand, because running out could cause a big drop in progesterone which may cause the menstrual cycle to begin.
+Make sure to have at least two bottles of natural progesterone cream on hand if this is your preferred form, because running out could cause a big drop in progesterone which may cause the menstrual cycle to begin.
 Contact your doctor or midwife once you become pregnant so they can monitor your progesterone levels during pregnancy.

 Progesterone & PCOS